- All entries must be published in English or French between January 1 and December 31 of the prize year.

 - Books published outside Canada are eligible provided that the author is a Canadian citizen and the book is published in English or French.

 - Shortlisted authors are required to attend an awards ceremony the following May and, if winners, address the audience at that time.

 - The rules for eligibility shall be interpreted and may be revised from time to time at the discretion of the Board of Governors of the Donner Canadian Foundation.

 The Submission Process

-Six copies of each title must be delivered to the Prize Manager by November 30.
-For titles published between November 30 and December 31, the publisher may submit bound galleys or manuscripts.
+- An electronic version or six copies of each title must be delivered to the Prize Manager by November 30, 2019.
+Electronic submissions are preferred and should be sent by email to the Prize Manager.
+For titles published between November 30 and December 31, 2019, the publisher may submit bound galleys or manuscripts.